Wilms' tumor is a type of kidney cancer that mainly affects children. In most cases, Wilms' tumor affects only 1 of the 2 kidneys.

 This is the use of radiation to kill cancer cells and shrink tumors.
 External radiation therapy may be directed at the tumor from a source outside the body.

-Currently, there is no known way to prevent Wilms' tumor.
+There are no current guidelines to prevent Wilms' tumor.

 American Cancer Society